 EY Assurance Statement

-GWOF has achieved second place in the Australian Office sector peer group for the 2015 Global Real Estate Sustainability Benchmark (GRESB).
+GWOF has achieved a Green Star rating of 5 stars for the 2018 Global Real Estate Sustainability Benchmark (GRESB).

 NABERS is a performance-based rating system for existing buildings.
 NABERS rates a building on the basis of its measured operational impacts on the environment, and provides a simple indication of how well a company is managing these environmental impacts.

-Green Star Design/As Built assesses the design and construction of a building, whilst the newly launched Green Star Performance rating measures the broader operational performance of buildings inclusive of NABERS Energy and Water.
+Green Star - Design & As Built assesses the design and construction of a building, whilst the Green Star - Performance rating measures the broader operational performance of buildings inclusive of NABERS Energy and Water.